Please note: Application deadline has passed (21 June 2017 at 2 pm).

 What is meant by two years’ standing?

-If you have been employed as an Associate Professor for more than two years, i.e. prior to 1 June 1 2015 according to your contract, you cannot apply.
-Any leaves of absence such as military/sick/maternity/parental leaves will be taken into account.
+If you have been employed as an associate professor for more than two years, i.e. prior to 1 July 2016 according to your contract, you cannot apply.
+Any leaves of absence such as working in industry and military/sick/parental/care leave will be taken into account.